 The House is Shaking

 Today he stamped his fingerprints.
-I suggested plain black ink. (not red) After all it doesn’t matter when you finish; it’s how.
+I suggested black ink (not red).
+After all it doesn’t matter when you finish; it’s how.

 Imagining I’d be there to smell each room.
-I wanted to inspect the things you observed to confirm we shared something similar aside from genetic history.
+I wanted to inspect the things you owned to confirm we shared something similar aside from genetic history.

 My first memory of you: